YOUR PERSONAL INFORMATION - GENERAL DATA PROTECTION REGULATION (GDPR)

 Who I am and how to contact me:

 24 Hiliary Gardens, Stanmore Middlesex HA7 2NQ

 In order to give professional treatments, I will need to gather and retain potentially sensitive information about your health.
 I will only use this information for informing the treatments I offer, and associated recommendations concerning aspects of health and wellbeing which I will offer to you.
 I take basic contact details and information via my website to allow me to contact you and handle bookings.

 Lawful Basis for holding and using Client Information

 As a member of the Association of Reflexologists (AoR), a member of the Health & Care Professional Council (HCPC).
-I abide by Code of Practice and Ethics for these organisations.
+I abide by the Code of Practice and Ethics for these organisations.
 The lawful basis under which I hold and use your information is my legitimate interests i.e.my requirement to retain the information in order to provide you with the best possible treatment options and advice.

-As I hold special category data (i.e. health related information), the Additional Condition under which I hold and use this information is for me to fulfil my role as a health care practitioner bound under the AoR, HCPC Confidentiality as defined in their Code of Practice and Ethics.
+As I hold special category data (i.e. health-related information), the Additional Condition under which I hold and use this information is for me to fulfil my role as a health care practitioner bound under the AoR, HCPC Confidentiality as defined in their Code of Practice and Ethics.

 What information I hold and what I do with it

 In order to give professional treatments, I will need to ask for and keep information about your health.
 I will only use this for informing the treatments I offer, and any advice I give as a result of your treatment.
 The information to be held is: